AVI8R13/bot/README.md

 To use this bot, you'll need to create a bot application on the Discord Developer Portal and obtain a bot token.
 Here's how to set it up:

+1. If you have git installed, run `git clone https://github.com/aem2231/bot.git` otherwise download (this zip file)[https://github.com/aem2231/bot.git] and extract it to suitable directory.

-1. Create a Discord Bot Application:
+2. Create a Discord Bot Application:

    - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and log in or create an account if you don't have one already.
    - Click on "New Application" to create a new application.
 Make sure to give it an appropriate name.
    - Go to the "Bot" tab on the left sidebar and click "Add Bot" to create a bot user.
    - Go to the "OAuth2" tab on the left sidebar and click "URL Generator".

-2. Invite the bot to a server
+3. Invite the bot to a server

    - Select "Bot" as a scope and select the required permissions.
 It must have the "Send Messages" permission as a minimum.
    - For moderation commands to work, you must select "Kick Members" and "Ban Members" permissions.
 I will hopefully add more in the future.
    - Copy the URL under the scopes menue, paste it into a browser and select the server you want the bot to join.

-3. Obtain the Bot Token and neccesary API keys:
+4. Obtain the Bot Token and neccesary API keys:

    - Under the "Token" section in the bot settings, click "Reset Token".
 You may have to enter your password or 2FA code to do this.
    - Once your token has been revealed, click "Copy Token" to copy it to your clipboard.